 It may not be possible to completely disinherit a spouse.
 Even if you don’t leave your spouse anything in your will, most states have laws that keep a spouse from losing everything.
 If you live in a “community property” state, your spouse already owns half the community property.
 Other states have laws that automatically entitle a spouse to portion of your estate.

-Even if you don’t completely disinherit your spouse, he or she can choose between taking what the will provides or taking what the law in your state says a spouse should receive in any case (the “statutory share," usually one-third to one-half of the estate).
+Even if you don’t completely disinherit your spouse, theye can choose between taking what the will provides, or taking what the law in your state says a spouse should receive in any case.
+(This is known as the “statutory share” and is usually one-third to one-half of the estate).
 The only solution is to enter into an agreement with your spouse in which you each waive the right to receive anything from the other’s estate.

 Disinheriting a close relative can cause fights among family members.
 Squabbles over wills can drag on for years and prevent your heirs from receiving their inheritance, so if you are planning on disinheriting someone, it is important to take as many precautions as possible and consult with an elder law or estate planning attorney.
-To find an experienced attorney to assist you in drafting your will, click here.
+Find an experienced attorney in your area to assist you in drafting your will.

-For more information on how to prevent a will contest, click here.
+Learn more about how to prevent a will contest.